salman-abedin/puri/README.md

 ![](preview.gif)

-# puri: A minimal URL launcher for the command line interface
+# puri: A minimal CLI URL launcher

 puri is a minimal TUI for searching and launching URLs from a given file.